GiovanniDw/frontend-applications/README.md

 -   [x] Use D3 & React to Create Visualisation.
 -   [x] Zoom to clicked Province
 -   [x] Transform data based on active province
+-   [x] Show points on map based on hover

 ## Installation